monolayer/monorepo/docs/guide/schema-definition/schemas.md

 # Database Schemas

-Each [PostgreSQL](https://www.postgresql.org) database contains one or more named schemas which contain tables and other database objects.
+Each [PostgreSQL](https://www.postgresql.org) [database](./../glossary.md#database) contains one or more named [schemas](./../glossary.md#schema) which contain tables and other database objects.

-You can think of schemas as a namespace for SQL objects (i.e tables, types).

-Normally, every database in PostgreSQL contains a `public` schema by default, but you can create additional schemas.
+Normally, every database in PostgreSQL contains a `public` schema by default.

 ## Define the public schema